foxriver76/ioBroker.xbox/README.md

 Currently: Install from Github.

 ### Terminal
-Navigate into your iobroker folder and execute the following command:
+Navigate into your ioBroker folder and execute the following command:

 ```bash
 npm i iobroker.xbox --unsafe-perm